 I’ve used this vanilla buttercream more times than I can even fathom, but I love it most paired with chocolate or vanilla cupcakes.
 If you scale it up (slightly) you can use it to frost a layered cake, like I do with my white layer cake recipe.

-Want to see how I use it to decorate cupcakes?
+Want to see how to decorate cupcakes?
 That video is right here!

 - 1 cup (230g) unsalted butter, softened to room temperature